Last Updated: April 15, 2022

 Optional spells are marked below with (Optional) following the spell’s name.
 These spells are considered optional rules, as described in Tasha’s Cauldron of Everything.
 Consult your DM before deciding to use these spells.

 - PHB: The ability to affect two enemies with this is really tempting, but the creatures need to be adjacent so you can’t always rely on being able to affect two targets.
 In most cases, you’ll get more damage out of Fire Bolt, and you have a strict limitation on how many cantrips you know so it’s hard to justify taking Acid Splash instead.
 Still, for the Alchemist this may be your go-to offensive option since it works with Alchemical Savant.
 Like most other multi-target spells, you roll damage just once and each creature makes its own saving throw, so you can apply the damage bonus to both targets.

-- SCAG / TCoE: Excellent for the Battle Smith, but most other artificers should never be
+- SCAG / TCoE: Excellent for the Armorer and the Battle Smith, but most other artificers should never be

 in a position to use this.